sjaturner/textscope/README.md

     :; stty -echoctl

-If you are really attached to seeing ^C, etc. you can try this after your finished:
+If you are really attached to seeing ^C, etc. you can try this after you're finished:

     ;; stty sane